 - Your child's progress is continually monitored by his/her class teacher - His/her progress is reviewed formally every term and you will be told where your child's attainment is in relation to EYFS or National Curriculum Programmes of Study.
 You will also be informed about whether you child is making expected progress, not making expected progress or making more than expected progress in reading, writing and maths. - If your child is in Year 1 and above, but is not yet working within the National Curriculum, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress.
-The levels are called 'P levels' - At the end of each key stage (i.e. at the end of year 2) all children are required to be formally assessed using Standard Assessment Tests (SATS).
-This is something the government requires all schools to do and the results are published nationally. - Children who have SEND will have an a passport, SEN Support Plan or EHCP which will be reviewed with your involvement, every term and the plan for the next term made. - The progress of children with an Education Health Care Plan is formally reviewed at an Annual Review for all adults involved with the child's education. - The SENCo will also check that your child is making good progress within any individual work and in any group that they take part in.
+The levels are called 'PIVATS'.
+PIVATS breakdown the year group expectations into smaller more succinct targets which all adults supporting a child can whelp the child achieve. - At the end of each key stage (i.e. at the end of year 2) all children are required to be formally assessed using Standard Assessment Tests (SATS).
+This is something the government requires all schools to do and the results are published nationally.
+If a child is not working within thei National Curriculum the teacher will use Pre-key stage 1 standards Teachers use these standards to make statutory teacher assessment judgements at the end of key stage 1 for pupils who are working below the national curriculum teacher assessment frameworks, and engaged in subject-specific study. - Children who have SEND will have a passport, SEN Support Plan or EHCP which will be reviewed with your involvement, every term and the plan for the next term made. - The progress of children with an Education Health Care Plan is formally reviewed at an Annual Review for all adults involved with the child's education. - The SENCo will also check that your child is making good progress within any individual work and in any group that they take part in.